vroomco8/DataCaseHackathon/README.md

 - **Geographies:** 150+ recipient countries across all continents
 - **Metrics:** Deflated USD disbursements and commitments

+> *Some data has been cleaned to make the interface more friendly and easy to read.
 > The raw data file is excluded from this repository (see `.gitignore`).
 Place it at `scaffol/data/OECD Dataset.xlsx - complete_p4d3_df.csv` before running locally.

 ---